-Can't teach an old dog new tricks?
-Well, that saying has flown out the window along with, "No more fun after 40", and "a Leopard can't change its spots".
+Can you teach an old dog new tricks?
+Well, that saying has flown out the window along with, “No more fun after 40”, and “a leopard can’t change its spots”.
 It can and has many times.

 You don’t have to do anything drastic like taking a leave of absence to go back to college or continuing classes after your work is done.
 For small business owners, work is never done.
 But there are plenty of ways old dogs can learn new tricks without taking too much time away from the business.
 Acquiring new business skills can be easy and fun.

 The first thing you have to do is find the time.
 You may even have to make the time.
 You may think you can’t afford to take a moment away from your business.
 Nearly all entrepreneurs who finally made the time to take courses, get counseling or otherwise learn more to help their companies acknowledge that it was a big benefit to their business.
 As the saying goes, working on your business is ultimately more important than working in your business.
 And improving your employees’ product knowledge and skills will make your business even stronger.